-Skills Lab: Creative Communities is a training academy series that combines online and in-person learning.
+Skills Lab: Creative Communities is an online training academy series.
 Each training day will focus on different community and educational settings and skillsets, and will be led by our creative leadership team – Abimaro Gunnell, Sam Glazer and James Redwood.
 To learn more about our creative leadership team, click here.

 Each day features special guest leaders including Aga Serugo-Lugo, Gawain Hewitt, Paul Cree, Sarah Freestone, Zoe Palmer, Amina Hussain, and Freya Wynn-Jones.
 To learn more about our guest leaders, click here.